Intersex Aotearoa: Activities

-The Trust works with a range of stakeholders, including nonprofits and healthcare workers to ensure Intersex people, those with variations of sex characteristics, and [./Https://www.intersexaotearoa.org/ira-tangata Ira Tangata] are centred in conversations that involve them.
+The Trust works with a range of stakeholders, including nonprofits and healthcare workers to ensure Intersex people, those with variations of sex characteristics, and Ira Tangata are centred in conversations that involve them.
 Their work is broken into three strategic pou: Systems Change; Education; and Community Building.

 Systems Change

 Trust members have participated in, and jointly held, roundtable events with the Human Rights Commission, including on the human rights implications of intersex medical interventions, shame and secrecy.
 Following a joint round table event with the Human Rights Commission, the Commission proposed to the UN Committee on the Rights of the Child that the New Zealand government enact legal and regulatory safeguards to protect the rights of intersex children, and ensure that children's rights to bodily integrity, autonomy and self-determination are respected.
 In October 2016, the Committee on the Rights of the Child issued observations on practices in New Zealand, including recommendations to ensure "that no one is subjected to unnecessary medical or surgical treatment during infancy or childhood, guaranteeing the rights of children to bodily integrity, autonomy and self-determination".
 The recommendations of the Committee on the Rights of the Child have been illustrated by ITANZ and Intersex Youth Aotearoa.

 In March 2017, representatives of Intersex Trust Aotearoa New Zealand participated in an Australian and Aotearoa/New Zealand consensus "Darlington Statement" by intersex community organisations and others.
 The statement calls for legal reform, including the criminalization of deferrable intersex medical interventions on children, an end to legal classification of sex, and improved access to peer support.